GUIDE

 Deep dive: Soft launch strategies.

 1. Establish a True North at the outset.
 True North represents the core purpose, values, and mission of your app, acting as a compass that steers all strategies and decisions.
-It's the foundation upon which trust is built and long-term relationships are fostered.
+It’s the foundation upon which trust is built and long-term relationships are fostered.
+Everyone on your team should be aligned with this objective in order to work as a cohesive unit.
+KPIs should be oriented around your True North, and benchmarks allotted to each KPI for clear performance analysis as you traverse your hard launch.

+2. Craft purposeful marketing campaigns.
+Your strategy should be diverse in its use of channels.
+Although it’s easy to equate this approach to driving broad reach, it’s important to keep each of these channels fine-tuned to your desired end user.
 Your use of copy and assets should also be tailored to the unique needs and usage of each channel.
-After all, material that is relevant on LinkedIn is unlikely to be relevant on connected TV (CTV), but may be altered slightly to work for email.
+After all, material that is relevant on LinkedIn is unlikely to work in the same way on connected TV (CTV), but may be altered slightly to work for email.
 Approach each channel methodically and with care.
-Deep dive: Strategic channel diversification.

 After all, you will be able to identify and narrow down high lifetime value (LTV) users with robust analytics.
 These insights will allow you to regularly redefine and adapt the audience that you are targeting.